marek-sterzik/sshtap/README.md

 Both, server and client use the same docker image.
 If it will be run as a server or as a client will be decided according to environment variables.

+**Containers needs to be run in privileged mode to work properly.**

 ## environment variables

 ### Server variables: